ZealanL/RLGym-PPO-Guide/learner_settings.md

 I generally start LR high, then slowly decrease it as the bot improves.
 If your bot seems stuck, try decreasing LR.
 Generally, the better the bot is, the lower the LR should be.

 Here's what I've found to be ideal at different stages of learning:
-- Brand new bot: `7e-4`
-- Bot that can chase the ball around and hit it: `3e-4`
+- Bot that can't score yet: `2e-4`
-- Bot that is actually trying to score on its opponent: `2e-4`
+- Bot that is actually trying to score on its opponent: `1e-4`
-- Bot that is learning outplay mechanics (dribbling and flicking, air dribbles, etc.): `1e-4` or lower
+- Bot that is learning outplay mechanics (dribbling and flicking, air dribbles, etc.): `0.8e-4` or lower

 The optimal values for your bot will be different, though.
 This is a value you should play around with until you find something that seems optimal.
 ___